 Marshall joined Watsi on September 4th, 2013.
 Eight years ago, Marshall joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Marshall's most recent donation traveled 6,200 miles to support Natalia, a 13 year old girl from Bolivia, to fund heart surgery.
+Marshall's most recent donation traveled 5,600 miles to support Sein, a day laborer and father of three from Thailand, to fund internal fixation surgery.

 Marshall has funded healthcare for 100 patients in 13 countries.